 This IIE White Paper provides the texts of conference remarks by Ethiopian Minister of Education Demeke Mekonnen and U.S. Ambassador Donald E. Booth, a summary of the pre-conference survey results, a précis on the World Café dialogue, and finally, general outcomes and recommendations.
 It also addresses ways that U.S. and Ethiopian higher learning institutions can expand capacity to develop partnerships, and how these institutions can build on their respective strengths.
 Some key recommendations on facilitating sustainable U.S.-Ethiopian institutional partnerships include the importance of reflecting on areas of common interest; developing a clear institutional strategy; and holding discussions about how partnership activities can be mutually beneficial.

 In addition, this IIE White Paper includes an appendix with extensive information about each participating Ethiopian institution.
-The appendix includes descriptions of each institutions, their areas of interest for U.S. partnerships, and contact information.
+The appendix includes descriptions of each institution, their areas of interest for U.S. partnerships, and contact information.

 Overall, this IIE White Paper is a valuable resource for initiating and strengthening U.S.-Ethiopian university partnerships.